School Heritage

 School History

-In 1992, the new building was officially opened at Pei Wah Avenue and the school was accorded the Special Assistance Plan (SAP) status.
-In 1995, it was renamed Pei Hwa Presbyterian Primary School to reflect its affiliation to Glory Presbyterian Church.
+In 1992, the new building was officially opened at Pei Wah Avenue, and the school was accorded the Special Assistance Plan (SAP) status.
+In 1995, it was renamed Pei Hwa Presbyterian Primary School to reflect its affiliation with Glory Presbyterian Church.
 In 2000, the school celebrated its 111th anniversary.

 During the PRIME upgrading, the school moved to a holding site in 2002.
 It returned to its upgraded site in 2004.
 An official opening ceremony was held the following year.
 In 2009, the school celebrated its 120th anniversary and started its flagship Chinese Arts Programme (CAP).
 The school commemorated its 125th anniversary in 2014.

 2019 was a significant milestone for us as we celebrated our 130th Anniversary.
-It was joyous celebration by generations of staff and students alike, in living out and upholding the values of our founders while staying current.
+It was a joyous celebration by generations of staff and students alike, in living out and upholding the values of our founders while staying current.
 The school’s vision and mission were refreshed to reflect the current educational focus and efforts.
-The school endeavors to develop students of character with a zest to learn and a heart to serve (乐学乐善,以德为先) and seeks to realise its mission to nurture bilingual students in a caring, bicultural environment, to serve God and nation.
+In 2024, Pei Hwa celebrated its 135th Anniversary with the theme, “Rooted and Fruitful – by God’s grace for His glory.
+We celebrated with the 135th Anniversary Dinner as one family in the company of guests, parents, alumni, students and staff, to express gratitude to God for His goodness and to reconnect with one another.
+‘Anchored in God’s Wisdom and Zestful in Learning ’ guided our focus throughout 2025.
+The school endeavours to develop students of character with a zest to learn and a heart to serve (乐学乐善,以德为先) and seeks to realise its mission to nurture bilingual students in a caring, bicultural environment, to serve God and nation.

 Key Milestones